David Hirst (footballer): Sheffield Wednesday

-Manchester United boss Alex Ferguson tried six times to tempt Owls boss Trevor Francis to sell Hirst, but without success.
+Manchester United boss Alex Ferguson tried six times to tempt Owls boss Trevor Francis to sell Hirst during the first half of the 1990s, but without success.
 Two of these occasions were in 1992.
 First, after a shortage of goals in the second half of the 1991–92 season had cost United the championship, Ferguson attempted to sign Hirst during the close season, but the offer was refused.
-In November 1992, with United's title challenge flagging once again due to a shortage of goals, Ferguson offered the Owls £3million for Hirst, but the offer was rejected and United signed Eric Cantona instead.
+In November 1992, with United's title challenge flagging once again due to a shortage of goals, Ferguson offered the Owls around £3.5million for Hirst, but the offer was rejected and United signed Eric Cantona instead.

-In 1992 during a game at Highbury, Hirst suffered a broken ankle.
+In late 1992 during a game at Highbury, Hirst suffered a broken ankle.
 It was the start of his injury problems.
-He still scored in the game and managed 16 goals in 33 games.
+He still scored in the game and managed 16 goals in 33 games that season.
 In the same season Hirst played in the Sheffield Wednesday team that reached both domestic Finals – they lost both to Arsenal, but Hirst scored Wednesday's equaliser in the FA Cup Final at Wembley in a 1–1 draw before Arsenal won the replay 2–1.

 The injuries mounted up and from August 1993 to May 1995 he played just 25 games and scored five goals.
 After two more years at Hillsborough and the odd glimpses of form from Hirst, he was sold by manager David Pleat to Southampton after he had emerged fit once again returning to the Owls first team.